 Senator Steve Saland: Let’s Create Jobs, Not Kill Jobs With Tax Hikes

-“The economic downturn has hit our State and region hard and now we are seeing statewide layoffs creating a major impact on communities throughout the Hudson Valley,” said Senator Saland.
+“The economic downturn has hit our region very hard.
+Announced layoffs at IBM and looming at NXP create a major impact on communities throughout the Hudson Valley,” said Senator Saland.
 “More than 43,000 New Yorkers lost their jobs last month and thousands more could be at risk.
 When taxes are raised on already overburdened taxpayers and businesses, they may choose to leave New York, taking jobs with them.
 One of my priorities has always been to reduce the tax burden, not just on property taxpayers but also on businesses in the Hudson Valley so they can create jobs, not cut them.
-The Governor’s proposal to practically gut the Empire Zone Program is a threat to local businesses in the Columbia Hudson Partnership Empire Zone that may find that the State has abandoned its commitment to them, causing even more layoffs.”
+The Governor’s proposal to practically gut the Empire Zone Program is a threat to local businesses in the Poughkeepsie/Dutchess County Empire Zone.
+They could find that the State has abandoned its commitment to them, causing even more layoffs.”

 “There is a direct correlation between cutting taxes, creating jobs and helping the economy,” Senator Saland said.
 “Job creation must be an integral part of this year’s Budget.
 Senate Republicans proposed and passed an omnibus job creation plan last December.
 I urge the Governor not to abandon programs and ideas that we know create jobs.
 Along with the federal economic stimulus package, we can get New Yorkers working and earning once again to help grow our way out of this recession.”